About

 If you do decide to use something, please remember that the content here does not represent the positions, strategies, or opinions of my employer or any related entity.
 This is not an official source for information about Antarctica, the United States Antarctic Program, the National Science Foundation, or any other entity.

 I try to be rigorous regarding the accuracy of what I post, but please, please remember that I am just a normal participant, sharing information and observations from my time in Antarctica.
-It would be unwise to take anything here as authoritative or to state it as fact without further contextualization and research.
+It would be unwise to take anything here as authoritative.
+Please do not blindly assume that something you read here is a timeless, eternal, unchanging fact, without first doing your own research to ensure you have a full, up-to-date contextualization.

 Also, it is unlikely that I’ll keep the content up-to-date in future years, once I’ve long since forgotten about all of this.
 Think of this as a time capsule of my specific experiences at a specific period in time, rather than as an ongoing source of information about Antarctica.